core-wg/resource-directory/draft-ietf-core-resource-directory.md

 | luminary2 | lm_R2-4-015_door  | /light/right  |  light  |
 | Presence sensor | ps_R2-4-015_door  | /ps  |  p-sensor  |
 {: #endpoint title='Resource Directory identifiers'}

+It is assumed that the CT knows of the RD's address, and has performed URI discovery on it that gave a response like the one in the {{discovery}} example.

 The CT inserts the endpoints of the luminaries and the sensor in the RD using the Context parameter (con) to specify the interface address: